grislyeye/three-meet/pages/combat/actions.md

 </header>

 On your round, you can take an [Attack](pages/combat/attacks.md), or one of the actions presented here.
-Some
+Some features, effects and traits give you additional **Actions**.

 <section class="small summaries">